-Quality Management Area;

-- Possible contamination (former petrol station and car workshop) and Contaminated Land Assessment required and mitigated to address any findings; - Development would need to support the wildlife corridor function of the river which is a County Wildlife Site.
-A reptile survey should be undertaken and appropriate mitigation to address findings; - This site is located adjacent to the River Orwell wildlife corridor.
+- the need for an Air Quality Assessment should be investigated because the site is close to an Air Quality Management Area; - possible contamination (former Petrol Station and Car Workshop) and Contaminated Land Assessment required and mitigated to address any findings; - development would need to support the wildlife corridor function of the river which is a County Wildlife Site.
+A reptile survey should be undertaken and appropriate mitigation to address findings; - this site is located adjacent to the River Orwell wildlife corridor.
 Any lighting scheme should be designed to prevent light spillage into this area.
 The scrub habitat along the riverbanks should be appropriately managed for wildlife.
-A scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8; - This site is within the Area of Archaeological Importance (IPS 413).
-Desk-based Assessment and consideration of geotechnical data would be advised in the first instance.
-Depending on proposed groundworks, conditions on consent informing these assessments may be appropriate, to inform archaeological investigation and mitigation, including palaeoenvironmental investigation; - This site is adjacent to the Stoke Conservation Area and the grade I listed Church of St Mary at Stoke.
+A scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8; - this site is within the Area of Archaeological Importance (IPS 413).
+Desk-based assessment and consideration of geotechnical data would be advised in the first instance.
+Depending on proposed groundworks, conditions on consent informing these assessments may be appropriate, to inform archaeological investigation and mitigation, including palaeo-environmental investigation; - this site is adjacent to the Stoke Conservation Area and the grade I listed Church of St Mary at Stoke.
 Careful attention to topography levels to maintain views through to the Conservation Areas.
-A proportionate Heritage Statement will be required; - Development should have active frontages which address the river to the north, and both Bridge Street and Burrell Road; - Development must take account of the River Corridor Buffer (10m); - A Transport Assessment and Travel Plan is required; and - The site allocation is within 250m of a safeguarded waste use site in the SMWLP.
+A proportionate Heritage Statement will be required; - development should have active frontages which address the river to the north, and both Bridge Street and Burrell Road; - development must take account of the River Corridor Buffer (10m); - a Transport Assessment and Travel Plan is required; and - the site allocation is within 250m of a safeguarded waste use site in the Suffolk Minerals and Waste Local Plan.
 It should be demonstrated that the development of the site allocation does not prevent the waste facility from operating as normal, and that the users of the proposed development are not adversely impacted by the presence of the nearby waste facility.